 Thank you to all community members who have donated and are scheduled to donate, it is much appreciated!
 Currently, all blood donations must be by appointment only.
 We are unable to accept walk-ins.
-This is in keeping with social distancing guidelines, which are essential to prevent the spread of COVID-19.
 Call 978-287-3778 to schedule an appointment.

-LOCATION — The Blood Donor Center is located at Emerson Hospital on the first floor of the John Cuming Building.
+LOCATION — The Emerson Health Blood Donor Center is located at Emerson Hospital on the first floor of the John Cuming Building.
 Once you turn into the hospital driveway from Old Road to Nine Acre Corner, stay to the left.
+Free parking is provided for all blood donors.
 Enter the parking lot located on your left.
 Take your parking ticket with you and when checking in at the Blood Donor Center, ask the receptionist to validate it for you.
 If you have a handicapped plate or placard, please utilize our valet parking, which is complimentary to you.

 Enter through the glass vestibule of the John Cuming Building, take a right, pass the Café Cart, take a left and proceed to the Emerson Laboratory.
 From there, you will see signs to the Blood Donor Center.
 Please check in with our staff before taking a seat.
 We have a separate waiting area just for you.

 Before you donate blood, we recommend doing the following:

 - Stay hydrated.
 Increase your fluids with an extra 16 ounces or 2 cups of water the day before donating.
 Then hydrate right before arriving with another 16 oz. of water.